eivholt/icicle-monitor/Article/README.md

 ```
 Observe the difference in the real uplink (first) and simulated uplink (last).
 In both we find "decoded_payload":{"detected":true}.

-TTS has a range of [integration options](https://www.thethingsindustries.com/docs/integrations/) for spesific platforms, or you could set up a [custom webhook using standard HTTP/REST](https://www.thethingsindustries.com/docs/integrations/webhooks/) mechanisms.
+TTS has a range of [integration options](https://www.thethingsindustries.com/docs/integrations/) for spesific platforms, or you could set up a [custom webhook using standard HTTP/REST](https://www.thethingsindustries.com/docs/integrations/webhooks/) mechanism.

 * Integration with dashboards
 * Sun studies
-* Power profiling
 * Basic Writer to pascal voc
 * Markers, false negatives
 * Compile time...
 61736466